benscarlson/howto/illustrator.md

 To set the illustrator background to black (note this will not output a black background!)
 * Document setup -> Check Simulate colored paper.
 Pick black for each box of grid
 * View -> Show transparancy grid

+Pen tool
+- Press P as shortcut
+- Enter to finish the line
+- Hold shift to lock horizontal/vertical/45 deg angle
+- Can add new anchor points to existing lines
+- Click on anchor point to delete
+- Click and drag lets you create a curved line
+- Press space on keyboard to move anchor point that you just added
+- Tracing an object (example is a bird)
+  - When tracing, bring opacity down to more easily see
+  - Remove fill color,

+hold alt and scroll mouse wheel to zoom in/out press space and click drag to move canvas

+Direct select tool to manually edit nodes